lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 `Vec` doesn't have any deterministic ordering, so although we deterministically know the exact offsets `x` and `y` will be stored at, we can't know the offset of `z` or the size of `MyStruct`, because those facts depend on the size of `y` which isn't deterministically knowable.
 As such this type isn't suitable for FFI with C.

+Ok actually it might be the case that alignment also isn't deterministic by default?
+In which case `y`'s offset would also be unknown.
+This is under-defined, and [is actively being discussed by the Rust developers][repr-rust].